MohamedRadwan-DevOps/devops-step-by-step/source/mastering-microsoft-devops-solutions/source/microsoft-devops-demos-labs.md

 In this demo, you will learn and understand ....

 ### Integrating Azure Key Vault with Azure DevOps

 In this demo, you will learn and understand ....

+### Connecting Azure AD with GitHub

+In this demo, you will learn and understand ....